 Slip and fall accidents can happen anywhere, and the injuries sustained can be serious, costly, and even permanently change a person’s life.
-Conditions that result in a slip and fall accident vary—an icy walkway, a torn carpet, a broken step, a pothole—and can happen indoors or out.
-Though a case for negligence may seem straightforward in this type of accident, there are 3 surprising facts about slip and fall accidents that can present a challenge to any individual seeking compensation for their injury.
+Conditions that result in a slip-and-fall accident vary—an icy walkway, a torn carpet, a broken step, a pothole—and can happen indoors or out.
+Though a negligence case may seem straightforward in this type of accident, there are three surprising facts about slip and fall accidents that can present a challenge to any individual seeking compensation for their injury.

 The term “slip and fall” refers to a personal injury claim in which a person slips or trips and falls and is injured on someone else’s property.
 Slip and fall accidents are a form of negligence known as premises liability.
-As the name suggests, slip and fall accidents occur on-premises, a property, that is owned, operated, or maintained by someone else in which the property owner may be held legally responsible.
+As the name suggests, slip and fall accidents occur on-premises, on a property owned, operated or maintained by someone else in which the property owner may be held legally responsible.

 1. Many Accidents Can Be Prevented